 Facebook brought the Green-Eyed Monster Out

-Being in my late twenties, I know that it’s “the time” for all this society approved pressures and shiznat, like getting engaged, getting married, having children, getting good jobs.
+Being in my late twenties, I know that it’s “the time” for all these society-approved pressures and shiznit, like getting engaged, getting married, having children, and getting good jobs.

 I couldn’t bear to see another person engaged.
 I just couldn’t.
 Although I was happy for them.. deep down inside, I was jealous.
 I’ll admit it.
 The selfish, whiny individual in me was jealous.

 Being exposed to someone you know getting engaged, or looking at their happily married wedding pictures, or looking at status updates from being “in a relationship” to “engaged” to “married”.
 It was “Keeping Up with the Jones” in a sense.
 I would see the “rock and roll” lifestyle being lived out by my friends and think *sigh* I wish my life were as breezy as that.

 Yeah.
 I’m drinking my Haterade and I’m proud of it.

 Although one day after I deleted my Facebook, I must admit, that I was suffering from Facebook Withdrawal Syndrome.